kubernetes-sigs/wg-ai-gateway/proposals/10-egress-gateways.md

 ### Backend Resource and Policy Application

-To avoid heavy reliance on policy attachment, embed **typed** policy into `Backend` with clear phases and failure semantics, or use separate CRDs with `targetRef: Backend`.
+Policies will be added to each `Backend` via `Backend.spec.extensions[]` with clear phases and failure semantics.

 ```yaml
 apiVersion: agentic.networking.x-k8s.io/v1alpha1